Jian-Lang/MMRA/README.md

-# MMRA：Multi-Modal Retrieval-Augmented micro-video popularity prediction framework
+# MMRA：Predicting Micro-video Popularity via Multi-modal Retrieval Augmentation

-In this repository, we provide source code of MMRA framework for reproductivity.
+> In this repository, we provide source code of MMRA framework for reproductivity. 🚀🚀🚀
+>

 ## Dataset

-We conducted extensive experiments on two real-world micro-video datasets.
+We conducted extensive experiments on a real-world micro-video dataset.

 ### MicroLens

 MicroLens consists of 19,738 unique micro-videos posted from 100000 users, sourced from various popular online video platforms.
 This is the link of the original dataset: https://github.com/westlake-repl/MicroLens

-### NUS

-NUS  is collected from the micro-video platform Vine.
-It records 169,103 different micro-videos posted by 11,084 users from July 2015 to October 2015.
-This is the link of the original dataset: https://acmmm2016.wixsite.com/micro-videos

-We have published the preprocessed datasets in our paper.